occino/enertion/README.md

 ### FocBox Unity Case
 ![Complete board](https://raw.githubusercontent.com/occino/enertion/master/focbox/focbox_case.JPG)
-This case contains is the FocBox Unity as well as a battery voltage display and the power switch.
+This case contains is the FocBox Unity as well as a battery voltage display and the power switch provided by enertion.

 ### Line Breaks